-inspirational writing across genre, research & anti bullying campaigns
+inspirational writing, research & anti bullying at work campaigns

-Inspirational works were popularised by early printed materials which were religious tracts.
-Examples are Chaucer's Canterbury Tales (c.
-1400) and John Bunyan's The Pilgrim's Progress (1678).
-In the 18th century pamphlets, ballads and cautionary tales were hugely popular, sold on street corners and in coffee houses.
-The Age of Enlightenment drew readers away from 'fire-and-brimstone' tracts toward thrilling adventure and romance as the influence of the church slowly waned.
+Inspirational works were popularised on the invention of the printing press.
+Among the earliest printed matter were Chaucer's Canterbury Tales (c.
+1400) and John Bunyan's The Pilgrim's Progress (1678), both religious tracts.
+In the 18th century pamphlets, ballads and cautionary tales were hugely popular, hawked on street corners and coffee houses.
+The Age of Enlightenment drew readers from 'fire-and-brimstone' tracts toward thrilling adventure and romance as the influence of the church slowly waned.
 Aphra Behn, Mrs Gaskell, the Bronte sisters and Jane Austen wrote social novels, the forerunners of feminist media.
 Booker T Washington, Mary Prince and Olaudah Equiano wrote their personal experiences of slavery, garnering support for abolition.
 Favourite genres were autobiography, biography, popular psychology, spirituality and new age healing.